 Posted on

-Interns will get the chance to be involved in all aspects of producing a journal, from the submission and editing process to production and publicity.
+Interns will get the chance to be involved in all aspects of producing a journal, from the submission and production process to editing and publicity.

 Hours are fully flexible but candidates must be available for an evening meeting one day a week.